LocalGovIMS/localgov-ims/docs/database-initialisation-and-seed-data.md

 If the environment is set to "Demo" the following scripts will also be ran:
 * DemoData.sql

-If the environment is set to "Demo" the following scripts will also be ran:
+If the environment is set to "UITest" the following scripts will also be ran:
 * DemoData.sql
 * UITestData.sql